-When wildcrafting with kids, brainstorm ways to use your foraged materials before heading outdoors.
+When wildcrafting, brainstorm ways to use your foraged materials before foraging with kids.
 We also race to see who can pick the most in a 30-minute session.

 Some of the ways to wildcraft with foraged greenery, flowers, and herbs include: